logo

 Encouraging your baby to open wide is necessary for a good breastfeeding latch.
 Gently stroke their lower lip with your nipple to encourage them to open their mouth wide.
 When they do, their tongue should be down and the mouth wide enough to take in both the nipple and a large part of the areola.

 A wide latch ensures your baby can feed well while reducing the likelihood of nipple pain.
-If your baby’s mouth is only partially open, they may latch shallowly, which can lead to discomfort and inefficient milk transfer.
+If your baby’s mouth is only partially open, the latch may be shallow, leading to discomfort and inefficient milk transfer.
 A deep latch is necessary for a successful breastfeeding experience.

 Bringing Your Baby to the Breast